WMD-group/PyTASER/paper/paper.md

 # Acknowledgements

 The authors are grateful for feature suggestions and testing from Anahita Manchala, feedback from Liam Harnett-Caulfield, and advice from Artem Bakulin and James Durrant.
-This work receieved support from the Royal Society and the Leverhulme Trust.
+This work received support from the Royal Society and the Leverhulme Trust.
 S.R.K. acknowledges the EPSRC Centre for Doctoral Training in the Advanced Characterisation of Materials (CDT-ACM) (EP/S023259/1) for funding a Ph.D. studentship.
 Via membership of the UK’s HEC Materials Chemistry Consortium, which is funded by the EPSRC (EP/L000202, EP/R029431, and EP/T022213), this work used the ARCHER2 UK National Supercomputing Service (www.archer2.ac.uk) and the UK Materials and Molecular Modelling (MMM) Hub (Young EP/T022213).

 # References